Definitions and medical terms about stillbirth

 Placenta

-The placenta and the umbilical cord link your baby to your body in the womb.
-The placenta is an organ attached to the wall of your womb linked to your baby by their umbilical cord.
-The placenta is your baby’s support system, processing their nutrients, waste and oxygen.
-After you give birth, the placenta comes away from the womb and comes through the vagina.
-Sometimes the placenta can get stuck, this is known as a retained placenta..
+The placenta and the umbilical cord link the baby to the mum/birthing person in the womb.
+The placenta is an organ attached to the wall of the womb linked to the baby by their umbilical cord.
+The placenta is the baby’s support system, processing their nutrients, waste and oxygen.
+After birth, the placenta comes away from the womb and comes through the vagina.
+Sometimes the placenta can get stuck, which is known as a retained placenta.

 Placental abruption